 GENEALOGICAL SOCIETY OF VICTORIA GENEALOGICAL INDEX OF NAMES - MARION BUTTON INSOLVENCY INDEX 1840-1854

 These have been extracted from Port Phillip Herald and The Argus.

-They are not online.
-Some of these are indexed through the Public Record Office Victoria catalogue.
+The records are not online.
+They have been indexed through the Public Record Office Victoria catalogue.

 INSOLVENCY RECORDS FOR COUNTRY AREAS 1871-1928

 This is a finding aid for regional insolvency records.
 The records are not online.